Philothei of Athens: Benizelos mansion

-The mansion of St Philothei's family locates in Plaka and is probably the oldest house in Athens.
+The mansion of Philothei's family locates in Plaka and is probably the oldest house in Athens.

 Veneration

 Philothei is considered a martyr by the Eastern Orthodox Church.
-Just a few years after her death, she was canonized a Saint, in the days of the Ecumenical Patriarch Matthew the Second (1595-1600).
+Just a few years after her death, she was canonized as a saint, in the days of the Ecumenical Patriarch Matthew the Second (1595-1600).
 Her memory is venerated on February 19.
-Along with Saints Hierotheus and Dionysius the Areopagite, Saint Philothei is considered a patron of the city of Athens.
+Along with Hierotheus and Dionysius the Areopagite, Philothei is considered a patron saint of the city of Athens.
 Her relics are interred in the Metropolitan Cathedral of Athens.
 The Filothei district of Athens is named after her.

-Saint Philothei has a Troparion written about her:
+Philothei has a Troparion written about her: